BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Kayaking into Antelope

 It’s possible to rent a kayak at the marina in Page and kayak to a spot where you can get off and walk through a canyon.
 Though you’ll need to rent the kayak, the canyon itself does not cost money.
-Also, my understanding is you have to share some of the trip with jetskiers who create plenty of waves for you to deal with.
+In recent years, this route on the water has been a wake-free zone making it a much more peaceful paddle.

-From the pictures I’ve seen, this is the least scenic of the canyons.
-But I can’t speak from personal experience.
+From the pictures we’ve seen, this is the least scenic of the canyons.
+But we can’t speak from personal experience.

 Secret Canyon

-Though this is not part of Antelope Wash, the pictures I’ve seen look very similar to Upper and Lower.
+Though this is not part of Antelope Wash, the pictures we’ve seen look very similar to Upper and Lower.

 Other Things to Do Nearby